ajschumacher/ajschumacher.github.io/20200917-book_of_why/index.md

 emailed the authors asking for clarification and will update as appropriate.)

 Andrew Gelman's [notes][] mention some issues with the book.
-Some are [glaring](#asylum).
-But also: Sherlock Holmes is not known for deduction or induction, but for abduction.
+(And some others are even more [glaring](#asylum).)
+But also: Sherlock Holmes is not known for deduction or induction, but for abduction (page 93).
 It's not clear why we should change multiple variables on page 279, but freeze them on page 312.

 [notes]: https://statmodeling.stat.columbia.edu/2019/01/08/book-pearl-mackenzie/

+This book could have been so much better.

 ---